-Burundi's Grey Crowned Cranes are found largely outside of protected areas.
-However, small populations are found in the following National Parks: Kibira National Park, Rusizi National Park, c.
-Democratic Republic of Congo (DRC)

-Ruvubu National Park.
+Burundi's Grey Crowned-cranes are found largely outside of protected areas.
+However, small populations are found in the following National Parks: Kibira National Park, Rusizi National Park, Ruvubu National Park.
 In addition, cranes are found in Bururi Forest Nature Reserve and Malagarazi Nature Reserve.
 The level of protection and management of these sites is intermediate.